Negligence Per Se - What is It?

-Where is An Example of a Negligence Per Se Car Accident Claim?
+What is An Example of a Negligence Per Se Car Accident Claim?

 The transgression must have been the proximate cause and actual cause of the mental and physical suffering and other damages.
-Was the victim in a protected class?
+And the victim must be in a protected class.
 Was the statute or code created to prevent the type of harm?
 If so, this is called negligence, per se.

 Can This Per Se Jury Instruction Create Leverage in Your Potential Suit?

-Getting victim leverage by creating a presumption of negligence in the eyes of the insurance adjustor and later defense team(s), is always a good thing for a person seeking a monetary payout for bad injuries.
+Getting victim leverage by creating a presumption of negligence in the eyes of the insurance adjuster and later defense team(s), is always a good thing for a person seeking a monetary payout for bad injuries.
 There is always a very strong possibility that the at-fault factor is subject to a negligence per se instruction.

 So this is a legal theory that puts the burden on the accused party to "prove "they were not at fault.
 This burden can turn the tables by forcing the accused to rebut that the violation of the statute.
 A defendant can say it had nothing to do with the purpose of the law.
 But once the bell is rung, this becomes a hard burden to rebut.